-- Provide workers with the skills and knowledge to protect themselves and their communities from potential exposure to high-risk pathogens, contaminated materials, or infected individuals.
+- Provide workers with the skills and knowledge to protect themselves and their communities from potential exposure.

-- Increase awareness and operational capacity to minimize contact exposure.
+- Increase organizational awareness and capacity to minimize exposure.

-- Maximize a coordinated infection prevention and occupational health approach among workers at various levels and facilities.
+- Develop a coordinated approach for infection prevention and occupational health among workers at various levels and facilities.

-This training program is administered by NIEHS and was developed in collaboration with the Centers for Disease Control and Prevention, the U.S. Department of Health and Human Services Office of the Assistant Secretary for Preparedness and Response, the Occupational Safety and Health Administration, and the National Institute for Occupational Safety and Health.
+Between 2017 and 2020, WTP administered the Ebola Biosafety and Infectious Disease Response Worker Training Program to build federal capacity for biosecurity, biopreparedness, and rapid response to emerging infectious diseases, including developing an infrastructure of trainers and organizations who can be a resource during emergencies.
+The program was developed in collaboration with the Centers for Disease Control and Prevention, the U.S. Department of Health and Human Services Office of the Assistant Secretary for Preparedness and Response, the Occupational Safety and Health Administration, and the National Institute for Occupational Safety and Health.

 Read more about the accomplishments of the Ebola Biosafety and Infectious Disease Response Worker Training Program in its 2017-2018 Report (5MB).
-Also see a three-year summary presentation (4MB) made March 17, 2020.
+Also see a three-year summary presentation (4MB) made in March 2020.